 - Pointers for staying safe at the net

-Royzman voiced guide for Sokolovsky.
+Royzman voiced a guide for Sokolovsky.
 On his Facebook page, the mayor wrote: “It’s far insane.
-The fellow, of the path, did an inflammatory component; however, a person can’t be arrested for behaving like an idiot, or for missing manners or having a preference to expose off!”
-Royzman entreated clergy members, and especially Patriarch Kirill, to return to the younger blogger’s defense.
-As evident from comments on Legoyda’s and Royzman’s Facebook posts, public opinion at the tale is divided.
-Some accept that Sokolovsky should face crook prosecution, while others see nothing criminal in what he did and get in touch with for the blogger’s release from custody.
+The fellow of the path did an inflammatory component; however, a person can’t be arrested for behaving like an idiot, for missing manners, or having a preference to expose off!”
+Royzman entreated clergy members, especially Patriarch Kirill, to return to the younger blogger’s defense.
+As evident from comments on Legoyda’s and Royzman’s Facebook posts, public opinion on the tale is divided.
+Some accept that Sokolovsky should face crook prosecution, while others see nothing criminal in what he did and contact him for the blogger’s release from custody.